yc4330/connect-to-census/README.md

 1. In the `distributions.ipynb` notebook, do some basic exploratory data analysis on **your dataset** in one dimension.
 Here you will explore the **distributions** of your data (histograms, boxplots, dotplots, etc).

-2. In the `scatterplots.ipynb` notebook, do some basic exploratory data analysis on your data, but this time, merge in some census variables you're interested in and make some **scatterplots** with variables from **your dataset** as the Y and variables from the **census data** as the X.
+2. In the `scatterplots.ipynb` notebook, do some basic exploratory data analysis on your data, but this time, merge in some census variables you're interested in and make some **scatterplots** with a variable from **your dataset** as the Y and variables from the **census data** as the X.

 ### Part 3: Write up your findings